Publication Strategy

 Examples

-The public `examples` repo now has a small `minimal` blocked bundle, a `failed` corridor that demonstrates present-but-non-compliant evidence, a `stale` corridor that demonstrates freshness-blocked evidence, a richer `medium` blocked corridor with raw synthetic source exports spanning repo policy, CI policy, IAM, cloud, and signed governance attestations for access-review closure, configuration exceptions, patch exceptions, incident procedures, and vendor terms, an `issued` ExampleCo corridor that demonstrates the narrow certificate path with typed access-review exports plus signed closure and incident-runbook attestations, a `cyber-baseline` corridor that demonstrates a clean Cyber Essentials-style hygiene baseline, an `ai-governance` corridor that demonstrates documentary AI governance plus machine-checkable disclosure, an `exampleco-showcase` meta-pack that aggregates the strongest company-level story across four corridors, a lifecycle pack showing drift, delta rechecks, and composed component certificates, and a signing pack with a synthetic public key plus signed-artifact manifests.
-Together they show persisted classification artifacts, boundary-aware proof-runner metadata, typed punch-lists, scoped certificates, replay bundles, transparency logs, inclusion proofs, OSCAL-shaped projections, witness receipts, lifecycle artifacts, public signature verification, and a buyer-facing showcase model without leaking private data.
+The public `examples` repo now has a small `minimal` blocked bundle, a `failed` corridor that demonstrates present-but-non-compliant evidence, a `stale` corridor that demonstrates freshness-blocked evidence, a richer `medium` blocked corridor with raw synthetic source exports spanning repo policy, CI policy, IAM, cloud, password policy, managed WAF state, centralized monitoring, storage encryption, infrastructure identity state, and environment-segmentation state, signed governance attestations for access-review closure, monitoring review, configuration exceptions, patch exceptions, incident procedures, and vendor terms, plus Lean-backed access-review-export, password-policy, managed-WAF, centralized-monitoring, managed-boundary, admin-ingress, plaintext-transport, encryption-at-rest, unique-infrastructure-identity, repository-integrity, CI-policy, and segmentation claims, an `issued` ExampleCo corridor that demonstrates the narrow certificate path with typed access-review exports, scoped password-policy, managed-WAF, centralized-monitoring, storage-encryption, infrastructure-identity, and environment-segmentation exports, plus signed closure, monitoring-review, and incident-runbook attestations, a `cyber-baseline` corridor that demonstrates a clean Cyber Essentials-style hygiene baseline with Lean-backed default-deny boundary, secure-baseline, update-hygiene, and malware-protection proofs, and an `ai-governance` corridor that now demonstrates documentary AI governance plus machine-checkable disclosure and provenance, alongside signed evaluation and data-quality governance attestations.
+The `exampleco-showcase` meta-pack aggregates the strongest company-level story across four corridors, while the lifecycle pack shows drift, delta rechecks, and composed component certificates, the signing pack carries a synthetic public key plus signed-artifact manifests, and the `verifier-release/` lane now carries a stitched public verifier bundle that can rerun the synthetic corridors outside the private monorepo.
+Together they show persisted classification artifacts, boundary-aware proof-runner metadata, an explicit LegalLean typed-boundary summary, runtime-consumed LegalLean verdicts across all current public corridors, typed punch-lists, scoped certificates, replay bundles, transparency logs, inclusion proofs, OSCAL-shaped projections, witness receipts, lifecycle artifacts, public signature verification, a release-manifest contract, a machine-readable verifier contract, and a buyer-facing showcase model without leaking private data.
+Behind that public surface, the current release is now rebuilt, validated, and smoke-checked through one scripted private operator path before publication.

 Conformance